Vladimir Yermilov

-Vladimir Vladimirovich Yermilov (Russian: Владимир Владимирович Ермилов) (29 October 1904 – 19 November 1965) was a hard line Soviet literary critic best known for his role in hounding the poet Vladimir Mayakovsky.
+Vladimir Vladimirovich Yermilov (Russian: Владимир Владимирович Ермилов; 29 October 1904 – 19 November 1965) was a hard line Soviet literary critic and scholar best known for his role in hounding the poet Vladimir Mayakovsky.

 Career

 Yermilov was born in Moscow, the son of a teacher, who was considered to be a good writer and actor, but who died in 1918.
 His mother was German.
 He had only just turned 13 at the time of the October Revolution, but rose very quickly under communism.
 At age 15, he was editor of the youth newspaper Yunosheskaya Pravda, and head of the press department of the Moscow branch of Komsomol.
 After graduating from Moscow University in 1924, he was posted to the Urals, but returned to Moscow in 1926, and became a prominent member of the Russian Association of Proletarian Writers (RAPP) and editor of its journal Na Postu (On Guard).

 Hounding Mayakovsky

 Initially his relations with Russia's most famous living poet were good.
 In 1927, a section of Mayakovsky's poem celebrating the tenth anniversary of the Bolshevik Revolution was published in the journal Molodaya Gvardia, which Yermilov edited.
 Mayakovsky wrote to his lover Lilya Brik saying: "Yermilov sends his regards".
 But on 9 March 1930, an article by Yermilov, in Pravda attacked the "petit bourgeois 'leftishness'" of writers "who joined the proletariat when its victory had been firmly established" - and included an attack on Mayakovsky's new play, The Bathhouse, although Mayakovsky had supported the Bolsheviks before the revolution.
 Yermilov alleged that "we hear a false 'leftist' note in Mayakovsky, a note we know not only from literature..."

 Yermilov had not seen the play, but was basing his attack on a published excerpt from the script.
 His reference to a 'false leftist note' implied that Mayakovsky "was a quasi-Trotskyite - in a year when Trotskyites were being rounded up and sent into prison or exile."

 Mayakovsky retaliated by creating a huge poster with a four-line slogan saying that there were not enough bathhouses to wash away all the bureaucrats who were aided by critics like Yermilov, and displayed it in the Meyerhold Theatre.
 Yermilov complained, and Mayakovsky was ordered by the RAPP to take it down.
 When Mayakovsky committed suicide the following month, he left a note in which he commented: "Tell Yermilov we should have completed the argument."